 The internet: an uber-connected web full of educational information, amusing videos, the newest updates on our favorite celebrities, and lots of ways to spend our money.
-Each of these topics seems to efforts link to the next through backlinks.
+Each of these topics seems to effort link to the next through backlinks.
 All of these opportunities for entertainment absorb us for hours until we remember our college responsibilities once again.
 No matter how many times we turn on our screens, the instant gratification of a new intriguing post never dwindles.

 Have you ever taken a step back to question how only the internet is capable of providing endless information relevant to our niches?

 I am just like you: At noon, I ask Google when the Oscars premieres, intending to spend one minute online, and by dinner time, I’m reading about the evolution of Lady Gaga’s extravagant style.
 Before learning about backlinks, I had never even questioned how these ultra-interconnected websites worked.

 Backlinks are one explanation of the internet’s addictive tendencies that we all love so dearly, as well as the reason our weekly screen time report always increases.

 Understanding the internet is as essential as ever.
 No matter what career you end up in, utilizing the power of the internet, specifically, backlinks are guaranteed to help grow a website, whether it is your employer company’s or your own.

 Backlinks serve as the treasure map of the internet.
 They continuously bring you from point A to point B to point C until you are satisfied with your final result, or your “treasure.”
 Point A may have been your original Google search of “boating shoes,” which ends up linking you to a product you may like, than a how-to tutorial, then a blogger review.
 Your treasure may be the last link you click, providing you with a comprehensive answer.
 Backlinks help provide the full story of your original search from multiple perspectives.